blueneogeo/xtend-async/README.md

 	]

 The above code will print 121.
 It will first stream 1 and 2, then skip to the finish at 3, then print 1 and skip again at 5.

-think about next when using ranges. next should travel upwards as well, so the range can do +1...